proSamik/README-template/BLOGS/Best-Practices-for-project-readme.md

-# Best Practices for Project README
+# Best Practices for Writing a Clear and Effective Project README

 ![README Banner](images/readme-banner.png)